Chemistry of ascorbic acid: Oxidation

 The ascorbate ion is the predominant species at typical biological pH values.
-It is a mild reducing agent and antioxidant.
-It is oxidized with loss of one electron to form a radical cation and then with loss of a second electron to form dehydroascorbic acid.
-It typically reacts with oxidants of the reactive oxygen species, such as the hydroxyl radical.
+It is a mild reducing agent and antioxidant, typically reacting with oxidants of the reactive oxygen species, such as the hydroxyl radical.

-Ascorbic acid is special because it can transfer a single electron, owing to the resonance-stabilized nature of its own radical ion, called semidehydroascorbate.
-The net reaction is:

-RO• + → RO− + C6H7O → ROH + C6H6O6

-On exposure to oxygen, ascorbic acid will undergo further oxidative decomposition to various products including diketogulonic acid, xylonic acid, threonic acid and oxalic acid.

 Reactive oxygen species are damaging to animals and plants at the molecular level due to their possible interaction with nucleic acids, proteins, and lipids.
 Sometimes these radicals initiate chain reactions.
 Ascorbate can terminate these chain radical reactions by electron transfer.
 The oxidized forms of ascorbate are relatively unreactive and do not cause cellular damage.

+Ascorbic acid and its sodium, potassium, and calcium salts are commonly used as antioxidant food additives.
+These compounds are water-soluble, and thus cannot protect fats from oxidation: for this purpose, the fat-soluble esters of ascorbic acid with long-chain fatty acids (ascorbyl palmitate and ascorbyl stearate) can be used as antioxidant food additives.
+Sodium-dependent active transport process enables absorption of ascorbic acid from the intestine.

+Ascorbate readily donates a hydrogen atom to free radicals, forming the radical anion semidehydroascorbate (also known as monodehydroascorbate), a resonance-stabilized semitrione:

+Loss of an electron from semidehydroascorbate to produce the 1,2,3-tricarbonyl pseudodehydroascorbate is thermodynamically disfavored, which helps prevent propagation of free radical chain reactions such as autoxidation:

 However, being a good electron donor, excess ascorbate in the presence of free metal ions can not only promote but also initiate free radical reactions, thus making it a potentially dangerous pro-oxidative compound in certain metabolic contexts.

-Ascorbic acid and its sodium, potassium, and calcium salts are commonly used as antioxidant food additives.
-These compounds are water-soluble and, thus, cannot protect fats from oxidation: For this purpose, the fat-soluble esters of ascorbic acid with long-chain fatty acids (ascorbyl palmitate or ascorbyl stearate) can be used as food antioxidants.
+Semidehydroascorbate oxidation instead occurs in conjunction with hydration, yielding the bicyclic hemiketal dehydroascorbate.
+In particular, semidehydroascorbate undergoes disproportionation to ascorbate and dehydroascorbate:

+Aqueous solutions of dehydroascorbate are unstable, undergoing hydrolysis with a half-life of 5–15 minutes at 37 C. Decomposition products include diketogulonic acid, xylonic acid, threonic acid and oxalic acid.

 Other reactions

-It creates volatile compounds when mixed with glucose and amino acids in 90 °C.
+It creates volatile compounds when mixed with glucose and amino acids at 90 °C.

-It is a cofactor in tyrosine oxidation.
+It is a cofactor in tyrosine oxidation, though because a crude extract of animal liver is used, it is unclear which reaction catalyzed by which enzyme is being helped here.
+For known roles in enzymatic reactions, see Vitamin C § Pharmacodynamics.

+Because it reduces iron(III) and chelates iron ions, it enhances the oral absorption of non-heme iron.
+This property also applies to its enantiomer.